JordanRL/operator-overloading-rfc/README.md

 }
 ```

-The second operand is always pass as `$other` regardless of whether the called object is the left or right operand.
+The second operand is always passed as `$other` regardless of whether the called object is the left or right operand.
 If the called object is the left operand, then `$left` is `true`.
 If the called object is the right operand, then `$left` is `false`.

 A new exception, `InvalidOperator`, is also provided for users to throw within the operator magic methods if for any reason the operation is invalid due to type constraints, value constraints, or other factors.